zhouxiaopang-9675/netbox/docs/plugins/development/views.md

 ### Extra Template Content

 Plugins can inject custom content into certain areas of core NetBox views.
-This is accomplished by subclassing `PluginTemplateExtension`, designating a particular NetBox model, and defining the desired method(s) to render custom content.
+This is accomplished by subclassing `PluginTemplateExtension`, optionally designating one or more particular NetBox models, and defining the desired method(s) to render custom content.
 Five methods are available:

 | Method              | View        | Description                                         |
 |---------------------|-------------|-----------------------------------------------------|